AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/components/Certificates.jsx.md

   - Title
   - Issuer + `date_earned`
   - A small file link if `file_upload` is present (absolute URL built from API base if needed)
+• Certificates are listed first (newest → oldest), followed by a button to open/close the CertificateForm.

 ===============================================================================